President of Austria: Procedure

 The president of Austria is elected by popular vote for a term of six years and is limited to two consecutive terms of office.
 Voting is open to all people entitled to vote in general parliamentary elections, which in practice means that suffrage is universal for all Austrian citizens over the age of sixteen that have not been convicted of a jail term of more than one year of imprisonment.
 (Even so, they regain the right to vote six months after their release from prison.)

-Until 1 October 2011, with the exception of members of any ruling or formerly ruling dynastic houses (a measure of precaution against monarchist subversion, and primarily aimed at members of the House of Habsburg), anyone entitled to vote in elections to the National Council who is at least 35 years of age is eligible for the office of president.
-The exception of ruling or formerly ruling dynasties has been abolished meanwhile within the Wahlrechtsänderungsgesetz 2011 (Amendment of the law on the right to vote 2011) due to an initiative by Ulrich Habsburg-Lothringen.
+Until 1 October 2011, anyone entitled to vote in elections to the National Council who was at least 35 years of age, and who was not part of any ruling or formerly ruling dynastic houses, was eligible to be elected president.
+The latter prohibition, primarily aimed at members of the House of Habsburg, was abolished by Wahlrechtsänderungsgesetz 2011 (Amendment of the law on the right to vote 2011), championed by Ulrich Habsburg-Lothringen.

 The president is elected under the two-round system.
 This means that if no candidate receives an absolute majority (i.e. more than 50%) of valid votes cast in the first round, then a second ballot occurs in which only those two candidates who received the greatest number of votes in the first round may stand.
 However, the constitution also provides that the group that nominates one of these two candidates may instead nominate an alternative candidate in the second round.
 If there is only one candidate standing in a presidential election then the electorate is granted the opportunity to either accept or reject the candidate in a referendum.

 While in office the president cannot belong to an elected body or hold any other position.